opf/openproject/doc/RUNNING_TESTS.md

 @javascript with @firebug.

-## Running tests with Mocha
+## Running tests with Karma

-To run JavaScript tests install phantomjs and mocha-phantomjs, e.g. via npm.
-You can then run
+To run JavaScript tests, first ensure you have Karma and all necessary dependencies installed via npm (i.e. `npm install`).
+You can then execute tests as follows:

-  ``mocha-phantomjs mocha/index.html``
+    ./node_modules/karma/bin/karma start --single-run

-Alternatively open mocha/index.html in a browser.
+    ./node_modules/karma/bin/karma start --browsers Chrome,Firefox

 ## RSpec